edreyer/modulith/docs/workflow-library-migration.md

 - `common` now also exposes temporary legacy bridge helpers in `io.liquidsoftware.common.usecase.legacy`
 - the root Maven build explicitly targets JVM 21 for Kotlin compilation so the OSS library compiles cleanly in this repo
 - `SystemFindUserByEmail` is the first real migrated use case and is verified through `server` integration tests
+- `FindUserById`, `FindUserByEmail`, and `FindUserByMsisdn` now also run on internal OSS-backed use cases while their legacy dispatcher workflows remain as thin adapters

 What we learned from the first migrated use case: